davidmreed/davidmreed.github.io/_posts/2018-07-11-lightning-activities-view.md

 Because the `TaskSubtype` field is createable, but not updateable, we cannot move existing records from one category to another.

-The one route we have is to override the category at the time of creation of the `Task`, and it works only in one situation.
-If the `TaskSubtype` is ultimately going to be `'Task'` (i.e., it is not an Email, List Email, or Call), we can, in a `before insert` trigger on `Task`, set the `TaskSubtype` to one of the other three values.
+The one route we have is to override the category at the time of creation of the `Task`, and there are some unique behaviors to this approach.
+When inserting records via the publisher, if the `TaskSubtype` is ultimately going to be `'Task'` (i.e., it is not an Email, List Email, or Call), we can, in a `before insert` trigger on `Task`, set the `TaskSubtype` to one of the other three values.
 A putative Task can be transmogrified into an Email, Call, or List Email:

 ![Task converted to Call]({{ "/public/lightning-activities-view/task-converted-to-call.png" | absolute_url }})

 However, this does not work in the other direction.
-Records that are being created as Emails, List Emails, or Calls can't have their `TaskSubtype` set to `'Task'`, or to any of the other available values.
+Records that are being created from the publisher as Emails, List Emails, or Calls can't have their `TaskSubtype` overridden to `'Task'`, or to any of the other available values.
 Attempting to do so has no effect on the created `Task`, although it doesn't cause an error.
+The `TaskSubtype` field is `null` upon publisher creation; it's set behind the scenes at some point between the before and after trigger invocations, but by the time we reach `after insert`, the field's inherent non-updateability takes over.

-Additionally, `before insert` trigger code cannot introspect the value of the `TaskSubtype` field in any logic, because it is not populated by the system until the `after insert` context - where it cannot be altered.
-Since it doesn't appear to be inferred from any values that *are* populated at `before insert` time, it seems to simply be magic.
+None of this applies to `Tasks` inserted via Apex.
+If the publisher isn't the source of the `Task`, any `TaskSubtype` value can be transformed into any other.

-There's still one more caveat of applying this technique, though: if the Task-to-be-converted is added via the interactive publisher, Chatter records the original type of the task in its feed:
+There's still one more caveat of applying this technique, though: if the Task-to-be-converted is added via the publisher, Chatter records the original type of the task in its feed:

 ![Chatter post]({{ "/public/lightning-activities-view/converted-task-record-chatter.png" | absolute_url }})

 This mismatch does not occur when the `Task` is inserted via code, which doesn’t produce a Chatter post and hence preserves the illusion of being (say) a Call the entire time.

 The question of whether it's *wise* to manipulate the Activity timeline in this way is another story.
-Because this functionality is at least somewhat undocumented, I wouldn't rely on it continuing to work exactly the same way in future API versions.
+Because this functionality is at least somewhat undocumented, I wouldn't rely on the publisher continuing to work exactly the same way in future API versions.
 Vote for [this Idea](https://success.salesforce.com/ideaView?id=0873A000000COq5QAG) to make `TaskSubtype` editable!

 One last interesting facet: there's similar data model on `Event`, with [`Event.EventSubtype`](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_objects_event.htm).
 Like with `Task`, this field isn’t updateable.
 However, permitted values are not documented, and the picklist has only a single value, 'Event', which is populated on standard events.
 Perhaps we'll see more functionality around timeline filtering in future releases.